 Through the online application form, the following information is requested:

-- The full name of the conference, project, event or partnership.
+- The full name and date or duration of the conference, project, event or collaboration.

 - The name of the contact person.

-- A striking photo or illustration (no logo or text in the image!) for the header.
-This landscape image in jpeg has at least a resolution of 4000 X 2000 px.
-If you don't have an image available, you can consult our image database and download photos (cleared copyright) - do not forget to register at the top right.
+- A striking photo (no logo or text in the image!) for the header.
+This jpeg landscape image has at least a resolution of 4000 X 2000 px.
+If you don't have an image available, you can freely download and use the photos of our image database.

-- The name of the person in charge of updating the website.
-Subsites should be managed by a web content manager in your faculty or research unit who knows how the content management system works and is familiar with the web editing guidelines.
+- The name of the person in charge of updating the subsite.
+Subsites are preferably managed by a web editor who is familiar with the content management system and web editing guidelines.

-- The web editing office builds the website based on your input and publishes the new website online.
-As an editor, you can add content and keep updating the site.
+- The web editing team builds the subsite based on your input and publishes it.

 After publication

-- If you stop updating a website, the content will become outdated and no longer relevant to our website visitors.
-Moreover, maintaining a website as an archive requires ongoing costs and efforts for hosting, backups, security and maintenance.
+- The subsite should not be used as an archive.
+If you stop updating your pages, the content will become outdated and no longer relevant to visitors.
+Moreover, maintaining a website as an archive requires ongoing costs and efforts in terms of hosting, backups, security and maintenance.

-- Instead of maintaining a website as an archive (which is certainly not a best practice), it is recommended to export important content or possibly keep content or screenshots external to the site.
-A website that is not maintained will sink in Google rankings anyway.
-At the next stage and after any content has been exported, the conference website - which by definition should be temporary - can be removed from the UAntwerp website directory.
+- Instead of maintaining a website as an archive (which is certainly not a best practice), it is recommended to export important content or to save content or screenshots externally.
+A website that is not maintained, won't perform well in search engines.
+After the content has been exported, the (conference) subsite - which by definition should be temporary - can be removed from the UAntwerp website directory.

 Contact